-- Each of the seven 500-word essays is worth a maximum of 10 percent towards the final grade, or 70 percent of total. - Bundling of the seven prior essays into a presentation to the class is worth a maximum of 10 percent towards the final grade. - The balance of 20 percent is assessed on the quality and creativity of the final 1,000-word analytical essay.
+- Each of the six 500-word essays is worth a maximum of 10 percent towards the final grade, or 60 percent of total. - Bundling of the six prior essays into a presentation to the class is worth a maximum of 10 percent towards the final grade. - 20 percent is assessed on the quality and creativity of the final 1,000-word analytical essay. - The balance of 10 percent is awarded based on attendance (see below).